kuddai/blog/_posts/2017-12-10-policy-search-engine.md

 I imagine a few use cases (need some help here);

-1. You want to reduce the traffic in central city, but are unsure about how to proceed.
-You know that your most recent intervention in public transport preceded -- by 2 weeks -- a change in public transport usage statistics. (they can already do this...)
+1. You want to reduce the traffic in the central city, but are unsure about how to proceed.
+You have been collecting data on traffic patterns in many cities for years.
+Using the policy search engine, you can easily find all transport related policies implemented in the cities you have traffic stats on.
+It turns out that the latest intervention in public transport preceded -- by 2 weeks -- a large increase in public transport use.
 * Browsing past polices for inspiration and soft validation.
-(You could "test drive" new policy by examining how other cities/governments are trying to solve similar problems.)
+(You could "test drive" a new policy by examining how other cities/governments are trying to solve similar problems.)
 * Meta-analysis.
-Because you know certain policies correlate with certain outcomes (with a p-value of XX and a sample size of ~100 cities) you can be more confident in applying the policy.
+Because you know certain `similar` policies correlate with certain outcomes (with a p-value of XX and a sample size of ~100 cities) you can be more confident in applying the policy to achieve that outcome.
-* Hypothesising about the efficacy of policies via correlation with other data sources.

 A proof of concept could be a search engine that serves queries based on location, date and a class of policy domain -- e.g. public transport.